LettError/DesignspaceProblems/README.md

   * `6. font info`
   * `7. rules`

   Categories 0, 1, 2 are structural: such problems need to be solved before anything else can happen.
-Categories 3, 4, 5, 6, 7 need access to the fonts.
+Categories 3, 4, 5, 6, 7 need access to the fonts, so before loading you could check if it is necessary.

 The `designspaceProblems.DesignSpaceChecker` can either read a path or accept a working `ufoProcessor.DesignSpaceProcessor` object.
 Tests and example code in `/tests/makeTests.py`